 - Parking lot/sidewalk class – Maintaining private/public walkways and/or parking lots and service roads

-Level 2 (organizational) certification
+Level 2 organizational training

-- Click on "Select Reports" at the bottom right.
+On your user home page, click "Select Reports" at the bottom right.

 - Select the appropriate completed reports for your organization.
 (Reports should include all of the surface type(s) in which you are involved, not a separate report for each surface type.):